LiveHelperChat/doc/docs/theme/theme.md

     * Live wait time (`departament wait time` - `how long visitor is waiting`) E.g **Estimated wait time {avg_wait_time_live} minute{avg_wait_time_live__s}**
     * If `departament wait time` - `how long visitor is waiting` < 0 we assume less than a minute is left.
 First text is used in that case.

 Average wait time will be calculated for all closed chat from last 3 days.
+You can change that in `Live help configuration (tab) -> Chat (section) -> Statistic -> Configuration (tab)`.
+You can set shorter period of time.
+In that case you should set also this cronjob to run more frequently.

 ## Custom content